Harkness Project Title: Analysis of the Implications of National CVD Prevention Policies in Five Countries

 Project: Marshall’s project estimated the resource costs and health consequences of applying differing national cardiovascular disease (CVD) prevention policies on a standard population, using the same standard assumptions about costs and benefits of assessment and treatment.
 He considered three treatments – aspirin, antihypertensive treatment, and statins – and guidelines from Australia, Canada, New Zealand, the U.K., and the U.S. The numbers of persons eligible for treatment, total costs (assessment and treatment), and benefits (CVD events prevented) were determined over a five-year timeframe.

-Current Position: Senior Lecturer, Public Health and Epidemiology, University of Birmingham.
-(Updated August 2010)
+Current Position: .Reader in Primary Care, Public Health and Epidemiology, University of Birmingham (Updated August 2010)

 Marshall T. “The value of information: modelling the efficiency of strategies for identifying high-risk patients for primary prevention of cardiovascular disease.”
 Informatics in Primary Care 2006; 14:85-92